Context RepoContext Repo Docs

 Authentication

-Authenticate API requests using a Bearer JWT token from Clerk or an API key from your Context Repo dashboard.
+Authenticate API requests using a Bearer JWT session token or an API key from your Context Repo dashboard.

 Every API request requires an Authorization header.
 Context Repo supports two authentication methods: Bearer JWT for session-based access and API-Key for programmatic integrations.